 Managing the PDP process effectively is a key skill required by all leaders.
 Leaders hold regular “Check-In” conversations.

 But these aren’t the check-ins many leaders have with their team.
 It’s not a quick phone call to see how projects are coming along.
 Instead.
 This approach uses a highly structured, three-phase model for their check-in conversations: Expectations, Feedback, and Development.

-The conversation starts with reviewing past expectations and setting new ones, then managers and employees give each other feedback on how they’re progressing against the expectations, lastly, the conversation shifts to the employees own development goals and how the manager can help assign tasks that aid in their development.
-These conversations are often held off the record, to maximize the honesty of both parties.
+The conversation starts with reviewing past expectations and setting new ones, and then managers and employees give each other feedback on how they’re progressing against the expectations.
+Lastly, the conversation shifts to the employee’s own development goals and how the manager can help assign tasks that aid in their development.
+These conversations are often held off the record to maximize the honesty of both parties.

 Check-Ins happen on a regular basis, so they’re not too late.
 They are specific to the employee’s expectations, so they’re not too generic.
 And they’re a two-way conversation, so they’re not too subjective.

 In a PDP process, feedback remains integral to a successful practice.
 The feedback, however, is a discussion.
 Both the employee and their manager have an equivalent opportunity to bring information to the dialogue.